wp-plugins/wp-to-twitter/readme.txt

 Contributions by [Thor Erik](http://www.thorerik.net), Bill Berry and [Andrea Baccega](http://www.andreabaccega.com).
 Some code previously contributed is no longer in this plug-in.
 Other bug fixes and related citations can be found in the changelog.

 == Changelog ==

+= 2.7.6 =

+* Added citation for StormTwitter feed source.
+* Reverted use of 'extract()' due to very obscure bug.
+* New feature for WP Tweets PRO: custom templates for re-posts

 = 2.7.5 =